What is fraud?

 The offence of fraud generally consists of a person dishonestly by any deception either obtains property belonging to another; obtains any financial advantage; or causes any financial disadvantage.

 Section 4B of the Crimes Act defines dishonesty as “dishonest according to the standards of ordinary people and known by the defendant to be dishonest according to the standards of ordinary people”.
-Deception can include words or conduct, however it must be reckless or intentional.
+Deception can include words or conduct; however, it must be reckless or intentional.

 What if I am accused of fraud?

-In order to be convicted of a fraud offence, the police must prove beyond a reasonable doubt, that a person by deception, dishonestly, obtained property belonging to another person, or obtained a financial advantage.
+To be convicted of a fraud offence, the police must prove beyond a reasonable doubt, that a person by deception, dishonestly, obtained property belonging to another person, or obtained a financial advantage.

 The offence of fraud carries a maximum penalty of two years imprisonment in the local court and a maximum penalty of ten years imprisonment in the district court, depending on the seriousness of the offence.